An introduction to Amanita muscaria: Its history and uses

 What is Amanita muscaria?

 Amanita muscaria is a mushroom found in temperate northern climates.
-With its distinctive bright red or orange cap and snow-white spots, this iconic funguss is famed for its ability to attract and poison flies (thus garnering it the common name fly agaric).
+With its distinctive bright red or orange cap and snow-white spots, this iconic fungus is famed for its ability to attract and poison flies (thus garnering it the common name fly agaric).
 However, Amanita muscaria is also capable of initiating perceptual and cognitive changes in those who consume it.

 As a member of Amanita genus which contains more than 600 different species of fungi, Amanita muscaria contains a range of psychoactive compounds, including muscimol, muscarine and ibotenic acid.
 While ibotenic acid is a toxin that can cause nausea, vomiting, drowsiness and detrimental effects on the central nervous system, muscimol interacts with the certain neurotransmitters in the brain to elicit calming, relaxing and sedating effects.
 Muscimol is also capable of temporarily increasing serotonin levels in the brain.
 Serotonin is a neurotransmitter that plays a critical role in processes as varied as mood, sexual function, appetite, sleep patterns, and overall well-being.
 Finally, muscarine exists in trace amounts and is the weakest psychoactive element in this fungal species.
 Nonetheless, it can produce notable effects such as salivation and sweating.